jonnor/ESC-CNN-microcontroller/report/report.md

 Too small learning rates can lead to the model getting stuck in bad minima, while too large learning rates can cause training to not converge[@EfficientBackProp, ch 1.5.1].

-In *mini-batch* Gradient Descent the training data is processed in multiple fixed size batches of data, and the loss function and model parameters updates are computed per batch.
+In *mini-batch* Gradient Descent, the training data is processed in multiple fixed-size batches of data, and the loss function and model parameters updates are computed per batch.
-This means that not all the training data has to be kept in memory at the same time, which allows to train on very large datasets.
+This means that not all the training data has to be kept in memory at the same time, which allows training on very large datasets.
-The batch size is a hyperparameter, and has to be set high enough for the batch loss to be a reasonable estimate of the loss on the full training set, but small enough for the batch to fit into memory.
+The batch size is a hyperparameter and has to be set high enough for the batch loss to be a reasonable estimate of the loss on the full training set, but small enough for the batch to fit into memory.